Mid-Autumn Festival (Moon Festival) in Taiwan

 An open cardboard box.
 Inside is a plastic tray covered in nine round mooncakes.
 The mooncakes are either green or pastry-colored, and topped with small seeds.

-Inside, nine beautiful (egg-free) mooncakes…
+Inside, nine beautiful vegan mooncakes…

-Two sliced-open mooncakes.
+Two sliced-open vegan mooncakes.

 …And inside the mooncakes, mochi (left) and taro (right).
 Some also had red bean paste, or a mix of mochi and red bean.
 All were extremely good.